carmen-b/carmen-b.github.io/_code/site/portfolio/illustration/sketch.md

-If I'm not .. or working on something client related chances are I'm trying to expand my artistic abilities.
-Here are a bunch of uncategorized illustrations that might not necessarily go together, but could very well be some of my favorite things I've done.
-I'm always exploring new styles and techniques to venture into different time eras.
-I find it fascinating how times change and trends come and go but certain things just stick because they are built on such solid foundation.
+If I'm not working on something client related, chances are I'm trying to expand some other styles.
+Here are some uncategorized scketches that might not necessarily go together, but could be very well among my favourite things.

+There are different techniques used from colored dots, peonies in watercolor, portrait in charcoal, sights in colored fine liners to collages and black ink drawings.